 Solid Waste and Recycling activities in the Borough of Malvern are regulated by a local ordinance.
 To view the full copy of this Ordinance, please visit the Codes and Ordinances section of this website.
 Questions on trash collection and/or recycling?
 Call Malvern Borough 610 644-2602.

 Trash is collected, at curbside, every Tuesday and Friday.
 Trash should be placed at curbside the night before the day of collection.
-Recyclables are collected on Tuesdays only.
+Recyclables are collected on Fridays only.
 Recyclables should be placed in bins provided by the Borough.
 If you are a new resident and need a recycling bin, please contact the Borough Office.

 How do I dispose of a Cathode-Ray television?

 State Law prohibits the disposal of cathode-ray televisions in landfills and are not accepted at many electronic recycling events.